RiyadhKh4n/crypto-quiz/README.md

         d.
 As a First Time Visitor, once the game is finished I want to be able to exit the game

         e.
-As a First Time Visitor, I want to be able to see my previous scores and times
+As a First Time Visitor, I want to be able to set new scores and times

     * #### Returning Visitor Goals:
        a.
 As a Returning Visitor, I want the questions to be different than the previous ones.